Nafees10/qscript/spec/spec.md

 Same equivalence rules as structs apply.

-## `this` member in union
+Same rules regarding `this` member as struct apply.

-// TODO: do this

 ## Initializing Union

 A union must at all times have a valid member.
-At initilization, the default member can be denoted by assigning a default value to it.
+At initialization, the default member can be denoted by assigning a default value to it.
 For example:

 ```